HadoukenIO/layouts-service/README.md

 The OpenFin Layouts Service delivers window management and layout user experience across the desktop for OpenFin-based applications.

 This project consist of 3 parts:
-1. The Layouts Provider, managing the state of windows, tabs and layouts
+1. The Layouts Provider, managing the state of windows and layouts
-2. The Layouts Client, exposing APIs for applications to control snap & dock, tabbing, and save & restore
+2. The Layouts Client, exposing APIs for applications to control snap & dock and save & restore
 3. The Layouts Demo App, demonstrating the different features of OpenFin Layouts

 ### Dependencies